Bahadurabad Ghat railway station

 Bahadurabad Ghat Railway Station is a defunct railway station located in Dewanganj Upazila, Jamalpur District, Bangladesh.

 History

-The demand for jute was increasing all over the world.
-For the purpose of meeting that growing demand, there was a need for better communication system than the existing communication system to supply jute from Eastern Bengal to Port of Kolkata.
-Therefore in 1885 a 144 km wide meter gauge railway line named Dhaka State Railway was constructed to bring raw jute to Kolkata mainly by river which connects Mymensingh with Narayanganj.
+The demand for jute was increasing all over the world towards the end of the 19th century.
+Meeting the growing demand required better communication system than the existing options to supply jute from Eastern Bengal to Port of Kolkata.
+Therefore, in 1885, a 144 km wide meter gauge railway line named Dhaka State Railway was constructed to bring raw jute to Kolkata mainly by river which connects Mymensingh with Narayanganj.
 This railway was extended up to Jamalpur in 1894 and up to Jagannathganj in Sarishabari Upazila in 1899.
 In 1912, the railway line was extended from Jamalpur to Bahadurabad Ghat.

 Rail ferry

 Bahadurabad Ghat was connected by rail ferry across Jamuna river to Tistamukh Ghat by Santahar–Kaunia line.